bricaud/bricaud.github.io/README.md

 ## Exploration of Large graphs
 ![Large Twitter graph]({{site.baseurl}}/assets/img/higgs_community_small.jpg)
 With the increasing size of networks, many methods based on linear algebra, in graph signal processing, or machine learning reach their limits.
 New approaches are needed, involving scalable processes.
 We have developed several such approaches.
 One of them is the analysis of abnormal activity (or peak of activity) in the large network of Wikipedia hyperlinks.
 To this enormous network of articles and hyperlink (millions of nodes), we add the number of visits per hour for each page (open data provided by Wikimedia).
 Our method is able to focus on graph regions with an abnormal dynamic activity amid the overwhelming amount of data to treat.
 Besides the demonstration of scalability, we also get interesting insights on the human curiosity and behavior related to important events and news [W1,W2,W3].
 A presentation of the findings is available on a blog post of my co-author [V. Miz](https://miz.space).
 In a second aplication, we establish efficient exploration methods for social networks, emblematic examples of large scale networks.
-I am involved in a project with a Swiss media consortium [IMI](https://www.media-initiative.ch/) to analyze and track controversies and fake news in social networks.
+I was involved in a project with the Swiss media consortium [IMI](https://www.media-initiative.ch/) to analyze and track controversies and fake news in social networks.
 In addition to the size of the network, the limited access to the social platform via an API is a challenge.
 We have proposed an innovative network exploration principle to unlock the exploration of social networks [SP4].
+It is based on a random subsampling of the networks of users and retweets.
+This subsampling allow a fast and accurate detection of communities and information bubbles.
+We analysed its efficiency together with journalists in [Car21].

 [[W1](https://dl.acm.org/doi/pdf/10.1145/3308558.3313541)] *Miz, V., Ricaud, B., Benzi, K., & Vandergheynst, P. (2019, May).
 Anomaly detection in the dynamics of web and social networks using associative memory.
 In The World Wide Web Conference (pp. 1290-1299).*
 [[W2](https://dl.acm.org/doi/pdf/10.1145/3308560.3316757)] *Aspert, N., Miz, V., Ricaud, B., & Vandergheynst, P. (2019, May).
 A graph-structured dataset for Wikipedia research.
 In Companion Proceedings of The 2019 World Wide Web Conference (pp. 1188-1193).*
 [[W3](https://dl.acm.org/doi/pdf/10.1145/3366424.3383567)] *Miz, V., Hanna, J., Aspert, N., Ricaud, B., & Vandergheynst, P. (2020, April).
 What is Trending on Wikipedia?
 Capturing Trends and Language Biases Across Wikipedia Editions.
 In Companion Proceedings of the Web Conference 2020 (pp. 794-801).*
 [[SP4](https://www.mdpi.com/1999-4893/13/11/275)] *Benjamin Ricaud, Nicolas Aspert, and Volodymyr Miz.
 Spikyball sampling: Exploring large networks via an inhomogeneous filtered diffusion.
 Algorithms, 13(11):275, 2020.*
+[[Car21](https://dx.doi.org/10.34745/numerev_1707)] *Carlino, V., Pignard-Cheynel, N., Loubère, L., Ricaud, B., & Aspert N. (2021).
+Navigating digital trails on Twitter.
+A look back at the design of a data mapping system for journalists.
+Digital Intelligibility Review, 2, 2021.*

 ## Graphs in biology
 ![EEG network scheme]({{site.baseurl}}/assets/img/brainfigure.png)